 Here are a few templates I've used that are applicable to common stages in the sales process.

 But before we get to the examples, it's worth repeating: Use these only as inspiration.
 Make sure to make them yours, and remain authentic when using them.
-If you'd like more templates, check out 12 more CRM-ready sales email templates here.

-1) After an Event
+1) Networking Email Template After an Event

 2) Before a Meeting

-3) After a Meeting
+3) Follow-Up Email Template After a Meeting

 I hope these sales email template examples and best practices provide you with the inspiration you need to create and nurture more relationships in less time.
 Be sure to make them yours, remain authentic, and never stop testing.